Open-Climate-Resilience-Policies/OCRP/_policies/urban-heat-model.md

 - Regional vegetation and species selection
 - Local building codes and zoning regulations

 *This model policy is provided by the Open Climate Resilience Policies project.
-Communities are encouraged to adapt and customize this policy to meet local needs and conditions.*
+Communities can adapt and customize this policy to meet local needs and conditions.*